Director – Abel Ferrara, Screenplay – Nicholas St John, Photography – Ken Kelsch, Music – Joe Delia. Production Company – Navaron Productions.

 Ferrara himself, with his lean frame, his long, almost prehensile jaw and shock of Afrod hair, gives a genuinely angry, seething performance as Reno.
 There is a considerable nastiness to the scenes of him attacking people at random in the streets with his power drill.
 It is a performance that convinces you that The Driller Killer is expressing something more than a little personal upon Ferrara’s part.

-Abel Ferrara’s other genre films are:– the rape/revenge drama Ms 45/Angel of Vengeance (1981); Fear City (1984) about a serial killer stalking strippers; the worthwhile and underrated remake of Body Snatchers (1993); the vampire film The Addiction (1995); the William Gibson adaptation New Rose Hotel (1998); and the End of the World film 4:44 Last Day on Earth (2011).
+Abel Ferrara’s other genre films are:– the rape/revenge drama Ms 45/Angel of Vengeance (1981); Fear City (1984) about a serial killer stalking strippers; the worthwhile and underrated remake of Body Snatchers (1993); the vampire film The Addiction (1995); the William Gibson adaptation New Rose Hotel (1998); the End of the World film 4:44 Last Day on Earth (2011); and Siberia (2020) with Willem Dafoe on a surreal journey in search of the meaning of life.

 Full film available online here:-